nomilous/in.expander.dir/README.md

 ## Using with in.

-This expander comes bundled within in.
+This expander comes bundled with `in.`

 `npm install in. --save`